TL;DR

 Google Ads Scripts, automated rules, alerts, bulk operations — including Google Ads Editor for offline changes

-Each category gets scoring from 1 to 5 and prioritized action plan.
-At the end of Google Ads audit you get clear picture where you are, what to fix urgently, and what impact to expect from each optimization.
+Each category is scored from 1 to 5 and gets a prioritized action plan.
+At the end of the audit you have a clear picture of where the account stands, what to fix urgently, and what impact to expect from each optimization.

 Category 1: Account structure